-Home to arguably the most diverse landscape in Cornwall, West Cornwall is steeped in ancient stone circles, fantastic surf beaches and authentic fishing villages.
-With some of the county’s most famous visitor destinations, including St Michael’s Mount, Land’s End and St Ives, there’s no shortage of reasons to stay in the part of Cornwall.
+Explore our holiday cottages in West Cornwall, which arguably has the most diverse landscape in the Duchy with it being steeped in ancient stone circles, fantastic surf beaches and authentic fishing villages.
+With some of the county’s most famous visitor destinations, including St Michael’s Mount, Land’s End and St Ives, there’s no shortage of reasons to stay in the west part of Cornwall.
 If you’d rather be off the beaten track, there’s plenty of vast moorland and so many miles of coastal footpath to wander along – this part of Cornwall has inspired writers and artists for years, so if you’re inclined, there’s no better place to get creative.
 Equally, if you’re a sea-lover, there are several opportunities to get in or on the water.
 The beaches of St Ives, Gwithian and Praa Sands are excellent surfing locations, whilst Mount’s Bay offers world class kitesurfing waters.
 Hire kayaks and paddleboards, or for a little more adrenaline, try a coasteering adventure.
 Of course, this part of the world is also home to some of the most beautiful beaches in Cornwall – so you could just watch the waves lap as you relax on golden sands.

 Gwithian is our favourite beach in the county.
 It’s where Forever Cornwall began, and our beach chalets here are snapped up year after year.
 With a beach that, when the tide is out, forms a 3 mile stretch from Godrevy to the mouth of Hayle Estuary, even during school holidays you’ll be able to find a spot to really relax.
-A brilliant beach for storm-watching, dog-walking and (of course) surfing, Gwithian is simply wonderful.
+A brilliant beach for storm-watching, dog-walking and (of course) surfing — Global Boarders is our choice for great surf lessons and hire.

 St Ives, similarly to Newquay, is home to multiple beaches – about eight, depending on where you draw the St Ives boundary line.
 Carbis Bay is always a winner for its good looks, as is Porthminster.
 For us, the beach that sits directly in front of the Tate St Ives, Porthmeor, is just idyllic.
 One of our favourite ways to relax is to enjoy an early morning stroll through the town, pick up a fresh pastry and a coffee, and head to Porthmeor.
 It’s often very quiet first thing, and the sand hasn’t had a chance to warm up yet.
 Hearing the waves lap the shore, feeling cool sand on bare feet accompanied by only the smell of fresh breakfast it bliss, if you ask us.